icgc-dcc/dcc-docs/docs/pcawg/data.md

 ##### Install Gen3-client

-Run the following commands to install `gen3-client` if you are using MacOS:
+Run the following commands to install `gen3-client` if you are using macOS:
 ```
 mkdir -p ~/.gen3
 echo "" >> ~/.bashrc